Easy Keto Oven Roasted Asparagus

 Can You Roast Asparagus in the Oven?

-crispy roasted asparagus on a white platter with tongs Yes, you can bake asparagus in the oven.
-Roasting asparagus using an oven is super easy.
-Just make sure to lay the asparagus as a single layer on the sheet pan.
-You will want each piece of asparagus to touch the pan as it cooks.
-The amount of time that it takes to cook the asparagus will depend on the size of the stalk.
-For medium-sized stalk, estimate 12 to 15 minutes in a 400-degree oven.
-You will need to adjust the time based on the stalk.
-Thinner stalks will take less time where thicker stalks will take slightly longer.
+crispy roasted asparagus on a white platter with tongs Yes, and it’s super easy.
+Just lay the asparagus in a single layer on the sheet pan so each piece touches the pan as it cooks.
+For medium-sized stalks, 12 to 15 minutes in a 400-degree oven does the trick.
+Thinner stalks will take less time, thicker stalks a bit longer.

 How to Tell if Roasted Asparagus is Done Cooking?